 As with any harness, it’s important to make sure you have correctly sized the harness so that your dog cannot back out of it.
 Pug Life makes six sizes, from XS to XXL.

-What did I think of the Pug Life No-Pull Harness?
+What did I think of the Joyride No-Pull Harness?

 - I loved the ease of putting on the harness on Barli; it literally takes seconds now that the harness is fitted to his size.